danswick/map-template/README.md

 - On the tileset page, click `Replace` on the right column and select the updated version of the GeoJSON file

-The raw GeoJSON data going into these vector tilesets is in [`data/`](data/), as well as some notes on corrections and normalizations we made.
-Replacement datasets should have the GeoJSON feature properties as the data within this directory, otherwise the supporting map styles will break.
-For example, if you update the school points data, compare your new GeoJSON file to `data/sfusd_school_pt.wgs84.json` file in this repo and verify that each `feature` has the same set of `properties`.
+The raw GeoJSON data going into these vector tilesets is in [`data/`](data/), and includes notes on data sources, corrections, and normalizations we made.
+Note that the map style depends on the GeoJSON properties, so the map style might break if the new data is missing any properties that exist in the old data.

 ## Developing the Application